jaidevxr/AI-DisasterManagement/README.md

 ### 🎯 Mission

-To provide every Indian citizen with accessible, reliable, and intelligent disaster preparedness tools that work even in the most challenging conditions—including areas with poor connectivity.
+To provide every Indian citizen with accessible, reliable, and intelligent disaster preparedness tools that work even in the most challenging conditions-including areas with poor connectivity.

 ### 🌍 Focus Area